-It was the largest and most peaceful protest in Beijing in
+It was the largest and most peaceful protest in Beijing in years.

-The Chinese premier came out to meet with Falun Gong representatives.
+resentatives.
 That evening, the group's concerns were met and everyone went home.

 The problem was, then-Party head Jiang Zemin had other plans.
 He soon ordered the establishment of the 6-10 Office (named for its June 10th creation)-a special Party police force tasked with overseeing the effort to wipe out Falun Gong.
 The following month, the massive persecution campaign was launched.